kubeden/devops-handbook/README.md

 ## 🌟 Sponsors

-This book is made possible thanks to many fantastic Hacktoberfest contributors and sponsors, as well as companies!
+This book is made possible thanks to many fantastic Hacktoberfest contributors!

 ### 💙 DigitalOcean